Build a custom credit card payments extension

 -

-Name your extension and choose to work in TypeScript React.
+Name your extension and choose to work in TypeScript Preact.

-NoteA sample extension, written in Typescript React, is shown below in the Sample Checkout UI Extension section.
-Please make sure to use the extension target and APIs as shown in the example.
+NoteA sample extension, written in Typescript Preact, is shown below in the Sample Checkout UI Extension section.
+Please make sure to use the target and APIs as shown in the example.

 -

-After you generate the extension, deploy your app to Shopify Partners.
+After you generate the extension, deploy your app.
 This will allow you to link the checkout UI extension with your payments app extension in the next section.

 -